 Despite the change the Pre-Raphaelites hoped to bring, they were not immediately successful.
 The artists all exhibited their works at the National Institution, the Free Exhibition, and even the Royal Academy.
 But they did so anonymously, choosing to sign their work with “PRB” rather than their own names.
 Alas, they were met with critical opposition to their piety, lack of shadows, flattened forms, and use of crisp colors.

-This painting created such scandal that Queen Victoria demanded it be brought to her so she could judge it herself.
+This painting created such scandal that Queen Victoria demanded it is brought to her so she could judge it herself.

 One of the most famous examples of this is John Everett Millais’ painting, The Death of Ophelia.
-He has accurately and beautifully captured this tragic moment from Shakespeare’s Hamlet.
-Before he began painting Ophelia herself, Millais spent five months painting the river and its banks, carefully depicting the willows and the beautiful flowers.
+He has accurately and beautifully captured this tragic moment in Shakespeare’s Hamlet.
+Before he began painting Ophelia, Millais spent five months painting the river and its banks, carefully depicting the willows and the beautiful flowers.
 He would often spend 11 hours at a time painting in this spot!